Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Introduction

-In this work we focus on another approach to tackle the issue of \gls{ROM} accuracy in advection-dominated flows.
+In this work, we focus on an alternative approach to address the issue of \gls{ROM} accuracy in advection-dominated flows.
 Namely, we propose to use the idea of a space-local \gls{POD} to tackle the slow singular value decay of advection-dominated flows.
-The idea is as follows: instead of obtaining a set of global basis functions which span the entire domain, we obtain a set of space-local basis functions.
+The idea is as follows: instead of obtaining a set of global basis functions that span the entire domain, we obtain a set of space-local basis functions.
 These basis functions are repeated across the entire domain, similarly to how a finite element basis covers the domain \cite{FEM_book}.
 Furthermore, they are only nonzero on their designated subdomain.
 The advantage of this is that the resulting Galerkin projected operators are sparse.
 This makes them much cheaper to evaluate when simulating the \gls{ROM}.
 For example, in \cite{farhat_local_POD} a speedup of up to 1.5 orders of magnitude is reported with respect to a standard \gls{POD}-Galerkin \gls{ROM}.
-Our approach differs from the one presented in \cite{farhat_local_POD}: In our approach, the solution data in each of the subdomains is treated with the same local basis in our local \gls{POD}, instead of obtaining a different local \gls{POD} basis for each subdomain as in \cite{farhat_local_POD}.
-This means that a feature observed in part of the domain, can also be represented on a different part of the domain, by the same basis.
+Our approach differs from the one presented in \cite{farhat_local_POD}.
+In our approach, the solution data in each subdomain is treated with the same local \gls{POD} basis, rather than obtaining a different local \gls{POD} basis for each subdomain.
+This approach ensures that a feature observed in part of the domain can also be represented in a different part of the domain using the same basis.
 In this way, less data is required to obtain a \gls{POD} basis that generalizes well.
 Note that this approach is designed specifically for problems where the dynamics are similar throughout the domain, such as a traveling wave.
-For problems where the dynamics are more variable throughout the domain the approach suggested by \cite{farhat_local_POD} is likely still superior, as it builds a specialized basis for each subdomain.
-Note that while our approach does not directly solve the slow Kolmogorov $N$-width decay (we still use linear approximations), the sparsity of the basis allows us to use a much larger number of basis functions.
-Sparsity and generalizability are therefore key features of our approach.
+For problems where the dynamics are more variable throughout the domain, the approach suggested by \cite{farhat_local_POD} is likely still superior, as it builds a specialized basis for each subdomain. \R{comment_13_a}\revone{For diffusion-dominated problems the standard space-global \gls{POD} approach is likely still superior due to the rapid Kolmogorov $N$-width decay \cite{Quarteroni2015ROM}.} Note that while our approach does not directly solve the slow Kolmogorov $N$-width decay (we still use linear approximations), the sparsity of the basis allows us to use a much larger number of basis functions.
+Sparsity and generalizability are therefore key features of our approach. \R{comment_1a}\revone{Furthermore, the authors note this approach is similar to the methodology described in \cite{CHUNG2024DDROM} where different types of subdomains were specified, each with a shared \gls{POD} basis.
+These subdomains were then used as building blocks to extrapolate the \gls{POD} basis obtained from small spatial domains to larger domains.
+Our work differs in the fact that it focuses on temporal extrapolation for time-dependent \glspl{PDE}, as opposed to steady-state problems.
 In addition, we introduce another novel idea in this work: the use of overlapping subdomains (to avoid discontinuities at the subdomain boundaries).
-Furthermore, we show that our space-local \glspl{ROM} satisfy energy conservation if the \gls{FOM} does.
-In this way stability of the \gls{ROM} is guaranteed.
+Lastly, we show that our space-local \glspl{ROM} satisfy energy conservation if the \gls{FOM} does.
+In this way, stability of the \gls{ROM} is guaranteed.}